Keenan Allen: 2015

-2016 season
+2016

 On June 10, 2016, Allen agreed to a four-year, $45 million contract extension with the Chargers.
 In the 2016 season opener against the Kansas City Chiefs, Allen was down on the field in pain with less than two minutes to go in the first half, and was carted off the field.
 He was diagnosed with an anterior cruciate ligament (ACL) tear and missed the rest of the season.

-2017 season
+2017: Comeback Player of the Year

-On September 11, 2017, in the season opener against the Denver Broncos on Monday Night Football, Allen returned from his injury and had five receptions for 35 yards and a touchdown in the 24–21 loss.
+On September 11, 2017, in the season opener against the Broncos on Monday Night Football, Allen returned from his injury and had five receptions for 35 yards and a touchdown in the 24–21 loss.
 In Week 2, against the Miami Dolphins, Allen had nine receptions for 100 yards for his 13th career game with at least 100 yards and the first such since Week 6 of the 2015 season.
 In Week 11, in a 54–24 victory over the Buffalo Bills, he had 12 receptions for 159 receiving yards and two touchdowns.
 On Thanksgiving Day, during Week 12 against the Dallas Cowboys, Allen finished with 172 receiving yards and a touchdown as the Chargers won 28–6.
 In Week 13, Allen became the first player in NFL history to record three consecutive games of 10+ catches, 100+ receiving yards, and at least one touchdown.
 On December 19, 2017, Allen was named to his first Pro Bowl.
 Allen finished the season, his first where he played 16 regular season games, with 102 receptions for 1,393 yards and six touchdowns.
 His 102 receptions finished fourth in the league.
 He passed LaDainian Tomlinson (100) for the most in a season in Chargers history.
 His 1,393 receiving yards finished third in the league behind Antonio Brown and Julio Jones and were second most in a season in Chargers history behind Lance Alworth.
 He was named the NFL Comeback Player of the Year after an impressive 2017 season coming back from a torn ACL in 2016.
 He was ranked 41st by his peers on the NFL Top 100 Players of 2018.

-2018 season
+2018

-Allen started off the season off with eight receptions for 108 yards and a touchdown against the Kansas City Chiefs.
+Allen started off the season with eight receptions for 108 yards and a touchdown against the Chiefs.
 On November 4, against the Seattle Seahawks, he had six receptions for 124 yards.
 Following the Seahawks game, he went on a stretch of five consecutive games with a receiving touchdown.
 His best game in that stretch was a 14-catch, 148-yard game against the Pittsburgh Steelers.
 Overall, he finished the 2018 season with 97 receptions for 1,196 receiving yards and six receiving touchdowns.
-In the Wild Card Round, he had four receptions for 37 yards in the 23–17 win over the Baltimore Ravens.
+In the Wild Card Round, he had four receptions for 37 yards in the 23–17 win over the Ravens.
 In the Divisional Round loss to the New England Patriots, he had two receptions for 75 yards and a touchdown.
 He earned a second Pro Bowl nomination.
 He was ranked 38th by his fellow players on the NFL Top 100 Players of 2019.